lukaszmadrzynski/Website-Update/content/pages/elephant-hill.md

       Reach the Top Pagoda for stunning Lijiang and Jade Dragon Snow Mountain views,

       and conclude at the iconic Black Dragon Pool Park.
-A real treat for biodiversity enthusiasts!
+This ecotour is a real treat for biodiversity enthusiasts!

       *   Duration: Half-Day (Approximately 4 hours)